 If you believe that your privacy has been breached, please contact us using the contact information below and provide details of the incident so that we can investigate it.

 If your complaint relates to our failure to provide access to or to correct any personal or credit-related information that we hold about you, you may lodge a complaint directly with the Office of the Australian Information Commissioner (for more information, please see http://www.oaic.gov.au).
 If we are required by law to be a member of an external dispute resolution scheme, you can also lodge a complaint relating to access to or correction of your credit-related information with that organisation.
-If this applies, we notify you of this and the identity of external dispute resolution provider at the time that you make a credit-related complaint.
+If this applies, we notify you of this and the identity of the external dispute resolution provider at the time that you make a credit-related complaint.

-Otherwise, if you have a complaint in relation to our handling of your personal or credit-related information that is not mentioned above or if you complaint relates to your personal information, you must first lodge your complaint with us using the details below and provide us with details of the incident so that we can investigate it.
+Otherwise, if you have a complaint in relation to our handling of your personal or credit-related information that is not mentioned above or if your complaint relates to your personal information, you must first lodge your complaint with us using the details below and provide us with details of the incident so that we can investigate it.

 We will treat your complaint confidentially.
 Our representative will contact you within a reasonable time after receipt of your complaint to discuss your concerns and outline options regarding how they may be resolved.
-We will aim to ensure that your complaint is resolved in timely and appropriate manner.
+We will aim to ensure that your complaint is resolved in a timely and appropriate manner.

-If you are not satisfied with our handling of your complaint or our proposed resolution, you have a right to lodge a further complaint with the Office of the Australian Information Commissioner (for more information, please see http://www.oaic.gov.au) The Office of the Australian Information Commissioner can provide you with further information about the next steps in its complaints process.
+If you are not satisfied with our handling of your complaint or our proposed resolution, you have a right to lodge a further complaint with the Office of the Australian Information Commissioner (for more information, please see http://www.oaic.gov.au).
+The Office of the Australian Information Commissioner can provide you with further information about the next steps in its complaints process.
 If your complaint relates to credit-related information that we hold about you and we notify you that we are required by law to be a member of an external dispute resolution scheme, you may instead lodge your complaint with that organisation.
-If this applies, we notify you of this and the identity of external dispute resolution provider at the time that you make a credit-related complaint.
+If this applies, we notify you of this and the identity of the external dispute resolution provider at the time that you make a credit-related complaint.

 Where your complaint relates to the correction of your credit-related information and the resolution of your complaint requires us to correct your information, we will notify other credit providers and credit reporting bodies that we have previously disclosed your information to, that you have made a correction complaint in relation to that information and that we have corrected your information as a result of the outcome of that complaint.
-However, if it is impracticable or illegal for us to do, so we are not required by law to give this notification.
+However, if it is impractical or illegal for us to do so we are not required by law to give this notification.

 15 How to contact us